Common Questions

 What types of care do you provide?

-We specialize in non-medical, non-skilled home care.
-Our services include Personal Care Provider (PCP), Homemaker, Home Support Services (HSS), and Relative Care.
+We specialize in non-medical home care.
+Our services include Personal Care Provider (PCP), Homemaker, In-Home Support Services (IHSS), and Relative Care.
 We do not provide nursing, therapy, or other skilled medical services.

 Do you accept Medicaid?

 Yes.
-We are an approved Colorado Medicaid provider and accept clients enrolled in Home and Community Based Services (HCBS) waiver programs including the EBD (Elderly, Blind & Disabled), BI (Brain Injury), FSSP, and SLS waivers.
+We are an licensed Colorado Medicaid provider and accept clients enrolled in Home and Community Based Services (HCBS) waiver programs including the EBD (Elderly, Blind & Disabled), BI (Brain Injury), CFC.

 What is the Relative Care or paid family caregiver program?